EricG78/flightmonitor_MQTTtoHA/README.md

 }
 ```
 In Home Assistant,
- * the fields problem and mlat_problem are declared as binary sensors with device class "problem".
+ * the fields `problem` and `mlat_problem` are declared as binary sensors with device class "problem".
- * the field connection is declared as binary sensors with device class "connectivity".
+ * the field `connection` is declared as binary sensors with device class "connectivity".
- * the fields lastACsent, numACtracked and numACuploaded are declared as sensors.
+ * the fields `lastACsent`, `numACtracked` and `numACuploaded` are declared as sensors.

 ### piaware
 The parameters of the MQTT message are derived from the output of the command `piaware-status`.
 For example: